JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 ### Error Analysis

-If you're trying to get a learning algorithm to do a task that humans can do, and if your learning algorithm is not yet at the performance of a human, then manually examining mistakes that your algorithm is making, can give you insights into what to do next.
-This process is called error analysis.
+Manually examining mistakes that your algorithm is making can give you insights into what to do next (_especially if your learning algorithm is not yet at the performance of a human_).
+This process is called **error analysis**.
 Let's start with an example.

 #### Carrying out error analysis

-Lets say we are working on our __cat classifier__ and we obtain 90% accuracy 10% error on our test set, much worse than we were hoping to do.
+Take for example our __cat image classifier__, and say we obtain 10% error on our **test set**, much worse than we were hoping to do.
 Assume further that a colleague notices some of the misclassified examples are actually pictures of dogs.
 The question becomes, _should you try to make your cat classifier do better on dogs?_

-This is where error analysis comes in.
+This is where **error analysis** is particularly useful.
 In this example, we might:

 - collect ~100 mislabeled dev set examples
-- count up how any are dogs
+- count up how any many dogs

-Lets say we find 5/100 (5%) mislabeled dev set example are dogs.
-Thus, the best we could hope to do (if we completely solve the dog problem) is decrease our error from 10% to 9.5% (a 5% relative drop in error.)
+Lets say we find that 5/100 (5%) mislabeled dev set example are dogs.
+Thus, the best we could hope to do (if we were to _completely_ solve the dog problem) is decrease our error from 10% to 9.5% (a 5% relative drop in error.)
 We conclude that _this is likely not the best use of our time_.
-Sometimes, this is called the __ceiling__, i.e., the maximum amount of improvement we can expect from some change to our algorithm.
+Sometimes, this is called the __ceiling__, i.e., the _maximum_ amount of improvement we can expect from _some change_ to our algorithm/dataset.

 Suppose instead we find 50/500 (50%) mislabeled dev set examples are dogs.
 Thus, if we solve the dog problem, we could decrease our error from 10% to 5% (a 50% relative drop in error.)
 We conclude that _solving the dog problem is likely a good use of our time_.

 > Notice the disproportionate 'payoff' here.
-It may take < 10 min to manually examine 100 examples from our dev set, but offer major clues as to where to focus our efforts.
+It may take < 10 min to manually examine 100 examples from our dev set, but the exercise offers _major_ clues as to where to focus our efforts.

 ##### Evaluate multiple ideas in parallel

-Continuing with our cat detection example, sometimes we might want to evaluate multiple ideas in __parallel__.
+Lets, continue with our cat detection example.
+Sometimes we might want to evaluate **multiple** ideas in __parallel__.
 For example, say we have the following ideas:

 - fix pictures of dogs being recognized as cats
 - fix great cats (lions, panthers, etc..) being misrecognized
 - improve performance on blurry images

-What can do is create a table, where the rows represent the images we plan on evaluating manually, and the columns represent the categorizes we think the algorithm may be misrecognizing.
+What can do is create a table, where the _rows_ represent the images we plan on evaluating manually, and the _columns_ represent the categorizes we think the algorithm may be misrecognizing.
 It is also helpful to add comments describing the the misclassified example.

 ![](https://s19.postimg.org/thwsxyhrn/Screen_Shot_2018-02-24_at_9.39.51_AM.png)